Armenian national awakening: Revolution Perspective

-Ottoman Armenians educated with the European Way began to make attempts in forming organizations – secret societies, local groups, such as the 'Protectors of the Fatherland' (1881) which was established in Erzurum.
-Protectors of the Fatherland was almost certainly affected by the ideas of French Revolution and Greek Revolution as 'Freedom or Death' was their motto.
+Ottoman Armenians educated with the European Way began to make attempts in forming organizations—secret societies and local groups such as the Protectors of the Fatherland (1881) which was established in Erzurum.
+Protectors of the Fatherland was almost certainly affected by the ideas of the French Revolution and Greek Revolution, as "Freedom or Death" was their motto.

-The Armenian national liberation movement gathered momentum with the establishment of the Armenian Revolutionary Federation, Social Democrat Hunchakian Party and Armenakan (later named as Ramgavar).
+The Armenian national liberation movement gathered momentum with the establishment of the Armenian Revolutionary Federation, Social Democrat Hunchakian Party, and Armenakan (later named as Ramgavar).
 The Social Democrat Hunchakian Party (Hentchaks) had the goal to gain Armenia's independence from the Ottoman Empire.
 The Armenian Revolutionary Federation (ARF) originally aimed for autonomy of the Armenian-populated areas, which changed to the establishment of an Armenian state with the coming years.
-The ARF adopted a decentralized modus operandi according to which the various chapters in different countries were allowed to plan and implement policies in tune with their local political atmosphere.
+The ARF adopted a decentralized modus operandi, according to which the various chapters in different countries were allowed to plan and implement policies in tune with their local political atmosphere.

-During 1880-1890 the local communication channels were developed.
+From 1880 to 1890, the local communication channels were developed.
 The organizations were fully functional in Ankara, Amasya, Çorum, Diyarbakır, Yozgat, and Tokat.
-In 1893 they began to publish propaganda toward the non Armenian subjects.
-The main theme of these materials were people should take control of their own life against the oppressors.
+In 1893, they began to publish propaganda toward the non-Armenian subjects.
+The main theme of these materials were that people should take control of their own life against the oppressors.
 The propaganda did not have any effect on the Muslims.
 These activities ended with clashes between the Armenian revolutionaries and Ottoman police.
 Most revolutionaries received jail time.
 The Ottoman Empire and Britain would then negotiate the release of the activists.
 Some British observers concluded that Armenian revolutionaries were the responsible party.
-Local authorities took initiative against the revolutionaries as they were cutting telegraph wires and bombing government buildings.
+Local authorities took initiative against the revolutionaries, as they were cutting telegraph wires and bombing government buildings.
 Britain or European powers concluded that further intervention would end with sectarian conflict.